Floating Wind Farms Are About to Transform the Oceans

 Hafer, an independent commercial fisherman, was at the time of our interview prepping for a three-day trip north in search of spot prawns.
 As I arrived, a young man in jeans and a sweatshirt was stacking large, flat containers, like supersize pizza boxes, on the boat’s stern.
 He collected some money from Hafer, then promptly left.
 “He lasted one day,” Hafer said, shaking his head.
 “Young kids just don’t want to work anymore.”
 To the seagull that alighted on the starboard gunwale to peck at the boxes, full of bait, he had a more charitable attitude.
 “He lives on my boat,” Hafer said of the bird as it drew out half a sardine and gulped it back.
 “He chases all the other birds away, so I let him have a little bit.”

 Like every other independent-business owner who relies on nature for income, Hafer and his fellow California fishermen face more challenges with each passing year.
-Labor is expensive and hard to come by; new restrictions on driftnets and crab traps make fishing more challenging, if safer for marine mammals.
+Labor is expensive and hard to come by; new restrictions on drift nets and crab traps make fishing more challenging, if safer for marine mammals.
 In marine protected areas, set aside by federal and state authorities to limit human activities, fishing is forbidden near certain prime reefs; Chinook-salmon runs have dwindled as global temperatures rise and inland rivers dry up.

 To hear Hafer tell it, offshore wind could finally push commercial fishing past the point of rescue.
 The 65-year-old worries that when offshore wind turbines come to California for the first time, it will mean the end of not just his income but a way of life.
 It doesn’t matter that the turbines will float on the water’s surface, he said; any new ocean technology means trouble.
 “They’ve never done this on this coast before,” Hafer said.
 “And they don’t seem to care anything about fishermen.”